s-mv/smvm/docs/BYTECODE.md

 ## Layout of the bytecode
 Operands and data in the bytecode **do not** have a fixed size in the SMVM.
 However the bytecode has a _direction_ of data, as shown below:
-`opcode -> info bits -> width bits -> data`
+`opcode -> mode bits -> width bits -> data`

 1. The opcode takes 6 bits.
-2. The info bits consistitute of 3, 2-bit pairs.
+2. The mode bits consistitute of 3, 2-bit pairs.
 Each pair corresponds to one operand.
 3. The width bits constitute of 3, 2-bit pairs.
 Each pair, again, is tied to one operand.